 How To Deal And Stay in Control of Short Temper

-You can take steps to decrease tour impulsivity and lessen your angered responses.
+You can take steps to decrease your impulsivity and lessen your angered responses.

 Below are a few techniques we recommend.